janhq/server/README.md

 - **Distributed tracing** with Jaeger and OpenTelemetry
 - **Metrics and dashboards** with Prometheus and Grafana
 - **Development mode** with host.docker.internal support for flexible debugging
-- **Comprehensive testing suite** with 6 Newman/Postman collections
+- **Comprehensive testing suite** with 6 jan-cli api-test collections
 - **Service template system** for rapid microservice creation

 ## Documentation